SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 Phrase 1 doc
 Adding "ensure" NEAR/3 to the phrase would reduce hits from 75 to 1...
-Adding NEAR/3 ("education" OR "schooling" OR "tuition" OR "instruction") to the phrase would reduce hits from 75 to 6
+Adding NEAR/3 ("education" OR "schooling" OR "tuition" OR "instruction") to the phrase would reduce hits from 75 to 6 Search terms "afford*" OR "quality" seem to make trouble - perhaps drop phrase 1 for phrase 2?

 ```Ceylon =
 TS=